evilbunny2008/mqtt-dashboard-documentation/docs/zigbee2mqtt-examples.md

 Select 'Create Widget'.

-Enter a label for your widget in the 'Name' text box, for example 'GardenBed1', then pick a widget group such as 'Backyard'.
+Enter a label for your widget in the 'Name' text box, for example 'GardenBed1' and then pick a widget group such as 'Backyard'.

 ### Displaying humidity from the sensor